SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 **Workaround:** Enable Low-Power mode in `AC.CTRLA.LPMODE`.

 **megaTinyCore note:** These two issues are potentially relevant now that we have a comparator library.
 Note that they impact only a small subset of parts.
+I suspect the AC capacitive coupling issue is the cause of the two false trigger issues - they came and went as a group.

 ### ADC - Analog-to-Digital Converter
 Note that the 0/1-series ADC and the 2-series ADC are fundamentally very different.
 There is no erratum that is not specific to one or the other.
 All of the 2-series specific ones involve LOWLAT in some way.